Jesus Birth; The True Story from God’s Word – Updated 12/8/19

-Simeon prophesied that Jesus would bring salvation to both Israel and the Gentiles; which amazed His parents.
+Simeon prophesied that Jesus would bring salvation to both Israel and the Gentiles; which amazed His Mary and Joseph.

 *“Lord, now lettest thou thy servant depart in peace, according to thy word For mine eyes have seen thy salvation, Which thou hast prepared before the face of all people; A light to lighten the Gentiles, and the glory of thy people Israel.”
 Lk 2:29-32 KJV

 *And His father and mother were amazed at the things which were being said about Him.
 Lk 2:33 NASB+

 We do not know when the Magi came following a star to find and worship the new King.
-It would be before King Herod died in the spring of 4 BC; around 6 months after Christ’s birth, for Herod met with the Magi.
+Yet it would be before King Herod died in the spring of 4 BC; around 5-6 months after Christ’s birth, for Herod met with the Magi.
 And it would have to be after the 40 day period needed for Mary to be purified.
 We believe the Magi came in November right after the 40 days Mary required to be cleansed (Jesus born late Sept/early Oct).
-This leaves around a 5 month period between November 5BC and March 4BC when Herod died for the family to be in Egypt, before they could return to Israel.
+This leaves around a 3 - 4 month period between November 5BC and March 4BC when Herod died for the family to be in Egypt, before they could return to Israel.